7 signs you could have low testosterone

 Low testosterone can affect men of any age, but do you know the main signs of low testosterone?

-Low testosterone can affect men of any age, but the signs of low testosterone are more likely to affect people as they get older.
+Low testosterone can affect men of any age, but the signs of low testosterone are more likely to affect you as you get older.

 The symptoms of ageing often intertwine with the symptoms of low testosterone, but researchers are still trying to work out the exact relationship between low testosterone and ageing.
 We do know, though, that spotting low testosterone and treating it in the right way can be beneficial.

-That’s why it’s helpful to understand the signs of low testosterone so that you can look out for them and act if you need to.
+We look at the signs of low testosterone so that you can spot them and act if you need to.

 What is testosterone?